Header text

 Pearson Accessibility Guidelines

-WCAG 2.1 was published on 5th June 2018.
-The Web Content Accessibility Guidelines (WCAG) 2.1 are developed by the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) group to help individuals, companies, and governments across the globe to implement accessibility in their web content.
+WCAG 2.2 was adopted in October of 2023.
+The Web Content Accessibility Guidelines (WCAG) 2.2 are developed by the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) group to help individuals, companies, and governments across the globe to implement accessibility in their web content.

 The Web Content Accessibility Guidelines provide directions for making web content more accessible for users with different types of disabilities.